Sandfly Bay Track

 Located in Dunedin area and Otago Peninsula area in the Otago region

 IntroductionWalk to Sandfly Bay and enjoy beautiful coastal views.

-Part of Sandfly Bay Wildlife Refuge is closed from 1 November to 28 February to protect wildlife in the area.
-Follow signs to access the beach.
+Part of Sandfly Bay Wildlife Refuge is closed from 1 November to 28 February inclusive to protect wildlife in the area.
+From the viewing platform, follow the signs to access the beach.

 Turn off Highcliff Road onto Seal Point Road.
 The track begins at the Sandfly Bay carpark at the end of this road.

 Don't leave valuables in your car – there have been break-ins.

 Swimming can be dangerous where there are strong winds and currents.

 Track crosses private land – stay on formed track.